Emuzex/virgo-ui/docs/guide/getting-started/installation.md

       .use(virgo)
       .mount('#app')
     ```

-It's done! 🥳

-Now, Just refer to the component in your vue files:
+Now, you can use the components in your vue files:

 ```vue
 <template>